Also known as: Banjo to Kazooie no Daibouken 2 (JP)

 PRESS A TO LEARN THE MOVE, OR B TO BE DISMISSED.
 HAVE IT YOUR WAY.
 I'M OUT OF HERE.

-Jamjars always teaches you a new move when you find a new silo, whether you like it or not.
+Jamjars always teaches the player a new move when they find a new silo, whether the player likes it or not.
 Since collecting Notes is necessary to learn from him, this suggests that at one time learning moves may have required payment of Notes and not just possession.

 |NO, NO, KLUNGO, YOU STAY THERE, TRY AND STOP THAT STUPID BEAR!||NO, NO, KLUNGO, YOU STAY HERE, I'LL BE BACK, HAVE NO FEAR!|